What Are Sewage Treatment Plants & How They Work?

 1. Primary Treatment

-- Sedimentation: The wastewater is allowed to sit in a primary clarifier, where heavier solids settle to the bottom as sludge, and lighter materials float to the top.
+- Sedimentation: The wastage water is left to stand still on a primary clarifier where heavier material sinks to the base as a sludge and the lighter ones float on the top.

 2. Secondary Treatment (Biological Treatment of Sewage)

-- Trickling Filters: Wastewater is sprayed over a bed of stones or plastic media, allowing bacteria to break down pollutants.
+- Trickling Filters: In this process wastewater is sprayed on a bed of stones or other plastic material where the bacteria decomposes the pollutants.

-- Lagoons and Oxidation Ponds: Large ponds facilitate natural microbial action to purify wastewater.
+- Lagoons and Oxidation Ponds: In this process, big ponds are used to enable microbial processes to clear wastewater.

 3. Tertiary Treatment (Advanced Treatment)

-- Chemical Treatment: Chlorination or UV radiation is used to disinfect water.
+- Chemical Treatment: Water is also disinfected with Chlorination or UV light.

-- Nutrient Removal: Phosphorus and nitrogen compounds are eliminated to prevent eutrophication.
+- Nutrient Removal: Phosphorus and nitrogen compounds are removed to avert the occurrence of eutrophication.

 Challenges and Future of Sewage Treatment Plants